Berndnaut Smilde, Nimbus D’Aspremont, 2012, digital c-type print, 75 x 110cm. Courtesy of the artist and Ronchini Gallery, London.

 Sarah Rainbird

 Sarah Rainbird is a senior management professional with over 22 years of experience, including philanthropy, business development and stakeholder relationship management, teaching, research, project management and corporate law.
+Sarah is the Deputy Chair and Treasurer of CLIMARTE.

 As a strategic, analytical, people focussed leader, Sarah has a proven ability to drive strong income growth, build authentic relationships with a wide range of stakeholders, and lead and inspire individual performance.
 She is highly adaptable to changing environments and motivated by creativity, continuous improvement, excellence and supporting others to maximise their potential.